 Why Cybersecurity Is Essential for Government

-Government entities manage personal, financial and classified data.
-Malicious actors can exploit this information for identity theft, financial fraud and terrorism.
-Law enforcement, emergency response teams and national defence also rely on computers; cyberattacks against these systems could pose a danger to public safety as well as national security.
+Government entities manage personal, financial and classified data that is vulnerable to malicious actors who could use this data for identity theft, financial fraud and terrorist acts.
+Law enforcement teams rely heavily on computers; cyberattacks against their systems could endanger public safety as well as national defense.

 Challenges Facing Government Cybersecurity